jakazzy/notes/notes/svelte.md

 Question based on the example with Yoshi, local/global props?
 React to user events?
+Import and export
+eg. React to clicking or typing

+Svelte unlike React has both oneway and two way binding. eg. in the Yoshi example, when the data is updated inthe input element, it updates the belt color.
+On the other hand, if the button updates the belt color, it doesnot update the value of in the input element.
+To do that, we need to set the value of the input element to the beltColor.

+PS.
+Svelte has a short cut.
+Instead of acheiving two way binding by handling the input event and setting the value, one could simply use this "bind:value"

+Questions
+how does bind:value work under the hood? how is bind:value able to identify the method to trigger for an event(handleInput) what if i have another method triggering or modifying the beltcolor ina different way eg conditionally doing concatenation.
+Since both methods affectsame value, how will bind:value know which to trigger?

 How does svelte work under the hood?
 Components are the buidling blocks of the web app.
 The are put together and creates a whole website